louietsai/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 6 steps.
-First, I converted the images to grayscale,
+1. I converted the images to grayscale,
 ![alt text][image2]
-Second, I blurred the image.
+2. I blurred the image.
-Third, I applied canny edge with low thresh:70 high thresh:100
+3. I applied canny edge with low thresh:70 high thresh:100
+4. define a polygon for point of interest
+5. make a Hough transform with threshold : 10, min_line_length = 100, max_line_gap = 200
+6. apply line images from step 5 to original image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...